 Net Promoter Score

-It might not strictly be about measuring customer retention, but NPS is so closely related that if you measure one you should definitely measure the other, as NPS can give you valuable intel on why customers aren’t sticking around.
+It might not strictly be about measuring customer retention, but Net Promoter Score (NPS) is so closely related that if you measure one you should definitely measure the other, as NPS can give you valuable intel on why customers aren’t sticking around.

 Now that you’ve measured your CRR you want the line to start going up, right?
 It would be weird if you didn’t.